The Bankrate promise

 Investors looking for a top index fund should first check out what returns it could produce.

-An index’s long-term performance is a good gauge to how it might perform in the future, but of course there are no guarantees in investing.
-Any fund will list its performance over a one to 10 year period as well as from the fund’s inception.
+An index’s long-term performance is a good gauge to how it might perform in the future, but it is not a guarantee.
+Any fund will list its performance over a one-to-10-year period as well as from the fund’s inception.
 It will show you the annualized return over these periods, so you can get a sense of what you could earn in an average year.

-Stock funds are likely to perform better long term than bond funds, but bonds may outperform stocks over shorter time periods, only because bonds tend to be more stable than stocks.
+Stock funds are likely to perform better long term than bond funds, but bonds may outperform stocks over shorter time periods.
+During periods of rising interest rates, bond prices will fall.

 The S&P 500 and Nasdaq Composite are widely followed indexes, but many fund companies create their own proprietary indexes that are not as widely known.
-So you’ll want to check the long-term returns of the index — or at least the index fund — over time to see how it could perform.
+So you’ll want to check the long-term returns of the index fund over time to see how it could perform.

 Imagine you had a choice of a Big Mac at two McDonald’s restaurants.
 Both serve the same hamburger, but one charges a higher price.
 You could literally buy the same thing but pay more for it at one location compared to the other.